History of Microsoft Word: Word 2013

 The release of Word 2013 has brought Word a cleaner look and this version focuses further on Cloud Computing with documents being saved automatically to OneDrive (previously Skydrive).
 If enabled, documents and settings roam with the user.
 Other notable features are a new read mode which allows for horizontal scrolling of pages in columns, a bookmark to find where the user left off reading their document and opening PDF documents in Word just like Word content.
 The version released for the Windows 8 operating system is modified for use with a touchscreen and on tablets.
 It is the first version of Word to not run on Windows XP or Windows Vista.

 Word 2016

 On July 9, 2015, Microsoft Word 2016 was released.
 Features include the tell me, share and faster shape formatting options.
 Other useful features include realtime collaboration, which allows users to store documents on Share Point or OneDrive, as well as an improved version history and a smart lookup tool.
 As usual, several editions of the program were released, including one for home and one for business.

 Word 2019

 Word 2019 added support for Scalable Vector Graphics, Microsoft Translator, and LaTeX, as well as expanded drawing functionality.

+Word 2021

+Word 2021 was released in October 2021.
+As of late 2025, the latest version was 2509 (build 19231.20194).

+Word 2024

+Word 2024 was released in October 2024.
+As of late 2025, the latest version was 2509 (build 19231.20194).